 Many years ago, when I was young, my Mum used to constantly take me to art fairs and artist studios in my community.
 I grew up thinking that everybody make their own art.
 One day, there was a table that encouraged kids to have a go with a lump of clay.
 The story was told that I was so engrossed that my Mum left me to 'experiment' for a number of hours.
 I didn't realize at the time that this would lead me to eventually follow my passion for the world of clay.

 Through my high school and university years, I was an avid photographer.
 I picked up a film camera at a young age and never really put it down.
 I rediscovered the darkroom around the time when many had disappeared.
 I didn't embrace digital and have kept using film, mostly black and white.
 The imagery I use on my ceramics is what I have shot with film.
 Any excuse to use a camera older than myself makes me very happy.

-For the past seventeen years I have been working creating functional pottery.
-I studied at Sheridan College for two years under the tutelage of Canada's best ceramic instructors.
+For the past twenty-five years I have been working creating functional pottery.
+I studied at Sheridan College for two years under the tutelage of Canada's best ceramic instructors and peers.
 My work is constantly evolving and I strive to be inspired by my surroundings.
 Historical ceramics from many time periods fill me with wonder and awe.

 If I'm not working on the potters wheel or fiddling with a camera, I get a little wacky.